Wall Street Analyst Upgrade PPL Corp [PPL]. What else is Wall St. saying

-Cornett, a 25-year utility industry veteran, will succeed Dave Bonenberger March 4.
+The planned spending, connected to RIE’s annual electric and gas Infrastructure, Safety and Reliability (ISR) plans, addresses approximately $300 million in capital investments ($132 million for electric and $168 million for gas) and $26 million in operating costs for vegetation management, restoration paving on gas main replacement projects, system inspections and other work.

-PPL Corporation (NYSE: PPL) today announced 25-year utility industry veteran Greg Cornett has been named president of Rhode Island Energy (RIE).
-Effective March 4, Cornett will succeed Dave Bonenberger, who is moving into a new role as PPL Senior Vice President and Chief Operating Officer – Utilities.
+Over the last 12 months, PPL stock dropped by -0.25%.
+The one-year PPL Corp stock forecast points to a potential upside of 6.05.
+The average equity rating for PPL stock is currently 1.73, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 5.19M shares, PPL reached a trading volume of 4879694 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $20.27 billion, with 737.13 million shares outstanding and 735.67 million shares in the current float.
+Compared to the average trading volume of 5.21M shares, PPL stock reached a trading volume of 4407402 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PPL shares is $29.25 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PPL stock is a recommendation set at 1.73.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.